This scheme is available for renewable energy generators connected to the electricity network with generation capacities limited to a maximum of:

 If you move into a property with an existing compliant generator, you’re entitled to receive the feed-in tariff from the date you commence occupying the premises (subject to meeting all other requirements under the Feed-in Act).

-To start receiving the feed-in tariff under this scheme, you’ll need to complete an ACT Feed-in Tariff Scheme transfer agreement and accept the terms and conditions of our ACT Feed-in Tariff contract.
+To start receiving the feed-in tariff under this scheme, you’ll need to complete an application for Electricity Feed-in Renewable Energy Generation scheme and accept the terms and conditions of our ACT Feed-in Tariff contract.

 Customers connected to the ActewAGL '1 for 1’ scheme remain eligible for payment of the ‘1 for 1’ scheme tariff at their current address until 30 June 2020 (subject to continued compliance with the eligibility requirements of the scheme).